anu-bdsi/workshop-intro-to-linux-aug-2023/00_set_up_2.md

 It takes approximately 15 minutes to finish downloading.

-# 4. Install Integrative Genomics Viewer (IGV)
+## Install IGV (both MacOS and WSL)

-IGV is a powerful and widely used visualisation tool for exploring and analysing genomic data, it allows researchers to interactively visualise and analyse various types of genomic data, including DNA sequencing data, gene expression data, epigenetic data, and more.
+Integrative Genomics Viewer (IGV) is a powerful and widely used visualisation tool for exploring and analysing genomic data, it allows researchers to interactively visualise and analyse various types of genomic data, including DNA sequencing data, gene expression data, epigenetic data, and more.

 We are going to use IGV to look at the results we get from variant calling.